 Inactive credit cards can have a negative impact on your credit score for several reasons.

 - Credit utilization ration.
 Inactive credit cards can impact your credit utilization ration, the amount of credit you are using compared to the total amount of credit available to you.
 For example, your credit utilization ratio is at 30 percent if you carry a collective balance of $2,100 but have $7,000 in credit available to you.
-Inactive credit cards drive credit utilization ratio up.
+Inactive credit cards can reduce your credit utilization ratio.
 Your utilization ratio will significantly increase if a credit card account with a credit line of $3,000 is closed because of inactivity and can negatively impact your credit score.

 - Average length of credit history.
-The length of your credit history accounts for 15 percent of the total credit score and can impact your credit score if your oldest account is canceled due to inactivity, which can also cause trigger an increase in your credit utilization ratio as well.
+The length of your credit history accounts for 15 percent of the total credit score.
+If your oldest account is canceled due to inactivity, your score may go down.

 - Credit invisibility.
 You can become credit invisible if your accounts are canceled due to inactivity.
 Being credit invisible essentially means you don’t have a credit score.
 Other people who are credit invisible include newcomers to the U.S. as well as many young adults.
 Learn more about the impacts of having no credit here.
 Being credit invisible can impact on your ability to open new lines of credit in the future.